Lab Solutions:

 - doxygen -g

-with your favorite text editor and edit the following variables:PROJECT_NAME
+Doxyfilewith your favorite text editor and edit the following variables:PROJECT_NAME: Project namePROJECT_BRIEF: Project descriptionOUTPUT_DIRECTORY:./docsINPUT:./README.md ./src ./includeUSE_MDFILE_AS_MAINPAGE:./README.mdEXTRACT_PRIVATE:YES

 - Add the following rules to your